misrab/archive2.misrab.github.io/_drafts/groups2.md

 // - show that aZ's form _all_ cosets of Z through Euclidean alg
 //   i.e. so we know we're not missing any parts of Z

-## Modular Arithmetic

-// - relate to cosets for intuition. draw attention to + vs \circ etc..

 ## Quotient Groups